vikash5472/a3-back-service/README.md

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.

+### Configuration Management

+For production environments, it is highly recommended to manage sensitive configuration data (e.g., API keys, database credentials) securely.
+Avoid committing `.env` files directly to version control.
+Consider using environment variables provided by your deployment platform or a dedicated secrets management service such as AWS Secrets Manager, Google Cloud Secret Manager, or HashiCorp Vault.

 If you are looking for a cloud-based platform to deploy your NestJS application, check out [Mau](https://mau.nestjs.com), our official platform for deploying NestJS applications on AWS.
 Mau makes deployment straightforward and fast, requiring just a few simple steps:

 ```bash